Krol22/ngContextMenu/README.md

 ## Things that will still be added:
 - support for icons for each menu item,
-- change name of ngContextMenu for angularContextMenu
+- change name of ngContextMenu for angularContextMenu,
+- gifs with look of application,
+- demo applications with added script and css in html file and with use of modules